AndreDiop/Password-Generator/README.md

 [Licenses](https://github.com/AndreDiop/Password-Generator/blob/main/README.md#Licenses)

 # About

-Utilizing knowledge of Javascript, for loops, truth statements and methods, I was able to create a password generator that generates a password based on user specifications.
+Our brains are great at creating information, storing however; not so great.
+With all of the things that we must remember on a daily basis combined with the increasingly stringent password requirements,  I was able to create a password generator that generates a password based on user specifications to make remembering passwords one less thing to worry about.

+This Password Generator runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.

 12/31/2020
 Coming back to this app I have since added some effects to the background, and given the text this retro led effect.
 The more and more I saw it, the more it gave me Matrix vibes, so I think I will eventually take it in that direction visually.